-Alicia M. Morgan is an award-winning executive leader and leadership consultant.
+Alicia M. Morgan is an Award-winning executive leader and Project Management PMP®, consultant.

 She is a graduate of Tuskegee University with a Bachelor of Science Degree in Aerospace Science Engineering and New Mexico State University with a Master of Science Degree in Industrial Engineering.
 She has successfully maintained leadership excellence in the for-profit and nonprofit sectors.